eclipse-packaging/packages/RELEASING.md

 This guide contains the step-by-step process to complete an EPP release.
 The guide assumes that you have an IDE provisioned using the [Oomph setup](CONTRIBUTING.md#create-an-eclipse-development-environment).

+**Before** copying this file to create a new issue titled `EPP 2026-03 M1` with label `endgame`, update the names and versions, including those in this document.
+- [ ] To update names and version, edit [org.eclipse.epp.releng.updater.Updater](
+      releng/org.eclipse.epp.config/org.eclipse.epp.releng.updater/src/org/eclipse/epp/releng/updater/Updater.java
+      ) to set the value of `MILESTONE`, `PLATFORM_VERSION`, and possibly `EXECUTION_ENVIRONMENT` to the current appropriate values.
+     - Use `Run` tool-bar button drop-down menu to launch the `Update Versions` launch configuration to apply all the necessary name and version changes.

 The individual releases are tracked with [endgame](https://github.com/eclipse-packaging/packages/labels/endgame) issues on GitHub issues.
 For each release (M1, M2, M3, RC1, RC2) an endgame ticket is created with the appropriate contents from the rest of this document: